tractor/tractor-website/TractoR-for-R-users.md

 The `tractor.base` package is the most general-purpose of the TractoR packages, and the only one to be currently [on CRAN](http://cran.r-project.org/web/packages/tractor.base/index.html).
 It provides functions for reading, writing and manipulating MR images, along with various general-purpose functions which are used by the other packages.

 The key class in the base package is `MriImage`, which is a reference class representing an MR image, including metadata such as the source file, image dimensions and so on.
-Functions are provided for reading such images from Analyze/NIfTI files (`readImageFile`), from DICOM files (`readDicomDirectory`); and for creating them from other `MriImage` objects via operations such as thresholding or masking (see `?newMriImageWithData`).
+Functions are provided for reading such images from Analyze/NIfTI files (`readImageFile`), from DICOM files (`readDicomDirectory`); and for creating them from other `MriImage` objects via operations such as thresholding or masking (see `?asMriImage`).
 The class inherits from `SerialisableObject`, a simple extension of the base reference class which adds a method for serialising the fields of the object to a list.
 If only the underlying array of image data values is required, it can be extracted from an `MriImage` object, say `image`, with

     image$getData()